raul23/raul23.github.io/index.md

 # Welcome!

-Here you will find the active projects I am working right now.
+Here you will find some of the projects I am working right now and also past projects.

 For the moment, I am working on a **data mining program** to generate important insights about developer job posts (e.g. StackOverfow) such as the most popular